aidenjcheng/illuminatehackathon/README.md

 HOW TO RUN THE WEBSITE:

+0. Clone the repository using this link: https://github.com/aidenjcheng/illuminatehackathon.git

 1. INSTALL VITE
    TYPE IN THE COMMAND PROMPT:
    "npm i vite@latest" (make sure you're using a node terminal)